akveg-map/class-descriptions/00_data_entry/264_ArcticShrubSedgePeatlandMinerotrophic.md

 ## Range

-**Range Description:** Occurring across the Arctic bioclimatic zone, broadly associated with the Arcitc Coastal Plain.
+**Range Description:** Occurring across the Arctic bioclimatic zone, broadly associated with the Arctic Coastal Plain.

 **Rarity on Landscape:** Common